Virius Lupus (consul 278): Career

 Callinicus of Petra dedicated a work to Lupus, titled On Rhetorical Mannerism.

 Following this, during the 260s, Lupus was appointed to the governorship of Syria Coele, which, although nominally subject to Gallienus, placed him under the authority of Odaenathus.
 During 271–272, he was serving as governor of Asia, this time his allegiance shifted from Zenobia to the emperor Aurelian.
 He was heavily involved in Aurelian's restructure of Zenobian Syria following the emperor's subjugation of the east.
-During this time, he was also iudici sacrarum cognition of Egypt and the east.
+During this time, he was also iudex sacrarum cognition of Egypt and the east.
 This was followed by his appointment as pontifex dei solis, one of the earliest appointments made by Aurelian to his new college of priests serving Sol Invictus.

 While in the east, he sided with Probus after Probus was proclaimed emperor in 276.
 As a reward, Lupus was then made consul for the second time in 278 alongside Probus.
 After his term in office, the emperor appointed him Urban prefect of Rome, a position he held from 278 to 280.